Saturday, December 19, 2020

 Triple 8 KP Pads: I have not seen these.
 They run $37 - $40 a set.
 Butterfly backing.
 They are certainly a step-up from the Triple 8 “street pads,” but just from looking at them on-line I can tell they wouldn’t offer serious impact protections.
 Considering the price, I’d assume these are comparable to the Killer 187 Fly knee pads.

 Smith Scabs: I have never seen these up close.
 So, again, that grain of salt.
 I crowd sourced some info on there, and watched several review videos.
 The Scabs are low-mid pad that run about $40.
 At that price point, I’d expect them to be on par with the 187 Fly pads or the Triple 8 KP pads mentioned above.
 These can be recapped, which is nice (and I believe they the only pad in the $40 rage which can be recapped).
 Butterfly backing.
 They also have a more color options at this price point any of the other manufactures.
-A note on Smith Products...these seem to have been in very limited production over the last several years (even pre-dating Covid suppy issues).
+A note on Smith Products...these seem to have been in very limited to zero production over the last several years (even pre-dating Covid suppy issues).
 You may have a very hard, if next to impossible, time finding size/color you want.

 Smith Scabs Elite/Elite II: The Elite and Elite II are step-up from the Scabs.
 These run about $65-$70 for a set.
 My understanding is that the only difference between the Elite and Elite II is that the Elite II has a replaceable cap.
 There is no price difference between the Elite and the Elite II.
 The padding itself can also be removed from the pad shell for washing.
 With most other pads, you can just throw the entire thing in the washing without having to remove anything (see manufacture specs).
 Butterfly backing.
 Lots of color options.